Covid 19 coronavirus: Zero new cases for second day in a row

 There are zero new Covid-19 cases for the second day in a row.

-Achieving zero cases two days in a row was testament to New Zealanders' efforts that "we could be undeniably proud of", the Prime Minister says.
+Achieving zero cases two days in a row was testament to New Zealanders' efforts that "we can all be undeniably proud of", the Prime Minister says.

-But because of the long tail of the virus, Jacinda Ardern urged Kiwis to double-down.
+But because of the long tail of the virus, Jacinda Ardern urged Kiwis to double-down on their efforts to maintain the good run of numbers.

 "Don't do anything that snatches our potential victory at this point."

-The total number of cases has decreased by one to 1486 after a probable case was reclassed, he said.
+The total number of cases has decreased by one to 1486 after a probable case was reclassified, he said.

 Having zero new cases for a second day is "very encouraging" and all New Zealanders should feel pleased with their efforts, Director General of Health Ashley Bloomfield said.